-The group that develops standards for heating ventilating, and air conditioning (HVAC) systems, the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) developed its ventilation standard to strike a balance between energy efficiency and adequate ventilation to prevent sickness.
-So, twenty plus years later, we are back to providing a minimum of 15 cfm of outdoor air per person and 20 cfm/person in office spaces.
+The group that develops standards for heating ventilating, and air conditioning (HVAC) systems, the American Society of Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE) developed its ventilation standard to strike a balance between energy efficiency and adequate ventilation to prevent sickness.
+So, 20 plus years later, we are back to providing a minimum of 15 cfm of outdoor air per person and 20 cfm/person in office spaces.

-Now, some spaces, depending on use, require even more fresh air.
-Densely occupied spaces such as gymnasiums or high pollutant use types such as laboratories or smoking lounges (where do you even see these nowadays?) require ventilation rates of up to 60 cfm per occupant.
+Some spaces, depending on use, require more fresh air.
+Densely occupied spaces, such as gymnasiums, or high pollutant-use types, such as laboratories or smoking lounges (where do you even see these nowadays?), require ventilation rates of up to 60 cfm per occupant.

 If you're really interested in this, take it up with your local mechanical engineer and/or spend some time with ASHRAE Standard 62 404.

-Chemical Contaminants From Indoor Sources Have you ever considered that every paint, adhesive, carpet, upholstery, manufactured wood product, copy machine, pesticide, and cleaning agent bring a whole (unhealthy) host of chemicals into our spaces?
-We breathe these in every day.
+Have you ever considered that every paint, adhesive, carpet, upholstery, manufactured wood product, copy machine, pesticide, and cleaning agent brings a whole (unhealthy) host of chemicals into our spaces?
+We breathe these every day.